arneodoslab/haloscope/Analysis/exclusion-script-code/readme.txt

 file descriptions:

-big-bad-exclusion.ipynb - notebook to plot all the exclusion curves from different experiments computation.py - contains relevant functions to do haloscope calculations dm_statistics.py - contains the code to calculate+plot the upper limits and discovery power optimization.py - contains the code for stack optimization
+final-plot.ipynb - notebook to plot all the exclusion curves from different experiments computation.py - contains relevant functions to do haloscope calculations dm_statistics.py - contains the code to calculate+plot the upper limits and discovery power optimization.py - contains the code for stack optimization